The Origin of the Orbital Parameter Distribution of Merging Halos: Results

 In Figure~\ref{fig:summaryStats} we show summary statistics (mean, $\bar{V}$, and dispersion, $\sigma$, of the radial and tangential orbital velocities) as predicted by our model (solid lines), and as measured by \citeauthor{li_orbital_2020}~(\citeyear{li_orbital_2020}; dashed lines).
 For the \cite{li_orbital_2020} results we plot lines only over the range of halo masses considered in that work.
 Over the range of halo masses where \cite{li_orbital_2020} measured the orbital velocity distribution our model is in reasonable agreement with their results.
 Notably, over the range of primary halo masses considered by \cite{li_orbital_2020} our model predicts a weak dependence of these summary statistics on $M_\mathrm{p}$, although not as weak as found by \cite{li_orbital_2020}. \cite{li_orbital_2020} also find that these summary statistics are independent of the primary--secondary halo mass ratio for $M_\mathrm{s}/M_\mathrm{p} < 10^{-2}$, with a weak dependence at higher mass ratios.
 Our model similarly predicts no dependence on mass ratio for $M_\mathrm{s}/M_\mathrm{p} < 10^{-2}$.
 At higher mass ratios our model predicts some dependence, but much weaker than that found by \cite{li_orbital_2020}.

 Most strikingly, our model predicts that, at primary halo masses below those considered by \cite{li_orbital_2020}, the mean and dispersion in both radial and tangential velocities will increase significantly.
 This result can be understood by considering how the velocity dispersion of secondary halos varies as a function of primary halo mass.
-Figure~\ref{fig:velocities} compares halo virial velocities (shown in dimensionful units in this figure) with the linear theory velocity dispersion for 10:1 primary--secondary mass ratio halos separated by the Lagrangian virial radius of the primary halo (dashed lines) as a function of halo mass.
+Figure~\ref{fig:velocities} compares halo virial velocities (shown in dimensionful units in this figure) with the linear theory velocity dispersion for 10:1 primary--secondary mass ratio halos separated by the Lagrangian virial radius of the primary halo (dashed lines) as a function of halo mass\footnote{We do not show comparisons to results from N-body simulations in this figure.
+The velocity dispersions shown are the linear theory expectation, computed at the Lagrangian virial radius of the primary halo (as this is the key quantity which goes into our model).
+What could be measured from N-body simulations is the velocity dispersion at the corresponding Eulerian separation but, by construction, that is far into the nonlinear regime, making a comparison to what is plotted here not meaningful.
+The model presented in this work takes the linear theory expectation for the velocity distribution, and propagates it into the deeply nonlinear regime.
+Therefore, the confrontation with N-body results in Figure~ \ref{fig:distributions} is the relevant comparison.}.
 At the highest masses shown the velocity dispersion of the secondary halos is small compared to the primary halo virial velocity.
 However, as halo mass decreases the virial velocity decreases faster than the velocity dispersion of the secondary halos.
 Consequently, for low mass primary halos the secondary halo velocity dispersion becomes comparable to, and can exceed, the primary halo virial velocity.
 This increased secondary halo velocity dispersion (when expressed relative to the primary halo virial velocity) is the cause of the increase in the mean and dispersion of $V_\mathrm{r}$ and $V_\theta$ for low mass primary halos.
 We find that the ratio $\sigma/V_\mathrm{v}$ is the primary driver of the shape of the orbital velocity distribution function.